 Firstly, we note that while the ordering of LGDs is not too dissimilar between our measure and IMD, we do see a more even division across LGDs under our variable.
 As in Scotland therefore, one of the distinguishing features of our measure is its ability to encompass parts of the country that lie outside the major cities.
 Within our data for Northern Ireland, we also have a proxy rural-urban marker, which indicates that just 4% of those in POLAR quintile 1 are from a rural part of the country.
-This rises to 11% under IMD and 24% under our own measure.
+This rises to 11% under IMD and 23% under our own measure.
 The distribution across LGDs under the POLAR measure differs quite noticeably to both our measure and IMD.
 A far smaller proportion of those in quintile 1 of POLAR are from Derry/Londonderry City and Strabane, with Ards and North Down featuring far more prominently.
 In particular, it is the Bangor (central/west) and Newtownards DEAs within the latter LGD that POLAR appears to encapsulate.
-Furthermore, Fermanagh and Omagh is not captured at all, with the most likely cause of this being the relatively high levels of higher education participation in this district.78 through interventions implemented by Neighbourhood Partnerships (consisting of, for example, those from the voluntary and private sector, as well as the community).
-The objectives involved community, economic, social and physical renewal, with education seen to play an important role in delivering these targets.79 Derry/Londonderry Outer North (containing wards such as Shantallow in the Ballyarnett DEA80) and Triax Cityside81 (comprising wards such as Brandywell and Creggan that are part of The Moor DEA82), as well as Strabane were chosen to be in the initiative from the north western region of the country.83 Meanwhile, places such as Newry and Armagh also featured in the project.
-These programmes have continued to be administered over the last decade, with relevant action plans and annual reports published on aims and progress.84 We note that these are all vicinities within Northern Ireland that are covered in our measure of disadvantage based on 2011 Census data.
-Wards such as Upper Springfield, Whiterock (both part of Black Mountain) and Ardoyne (Oldpark) were all parts of Belfast that were included in the programme, hence all three measures do seem to be picking up some of the most deprived neighbourhoods of the capital.
+Furthermore, Fermanagh and Omagh is not captured at all, with the most likely cause of this being the relatively high levels of higher education participation in this district.

+In 2003, the government of Northern Ireland launched the Neighbourhood Renewal programme, designed to improve the quality of life among some of the most deprived parts of the country through interventions implemented by Neighbourhood Partnerships (consisting of, for example, those from the voluntary and private sector, as well as the community).
+The objectives involved community, economic, social and physical renewal, with education seen to play an important role in delivering these targets.
+Derry/Londonderry Outer North (containing wards such as Shantallow in the Ballyarnett DEA) and Triax Cityside (comprising wards such as Brandywell and Creggan that are part of The Moor DEA), as well as Strabane were chosen to be in the initiative from the north western region of the country.
+Meanwhile, places such as Newry and Armagh also featured in the project.
+These programmes have continued to be administered over the last decade, with relevant action plans and annual reports published on aims and progress.
+We note that these are all vicinities within Northern Ireland that are covered in our measure of disadvantage based on 2011 Census data.
+Wards such as Upper Springfield, Whiterock (both part of Black Mountain) and Ardoyne (Oldpark) were all parts of Belfast that were included in the programme, hence all three measures do seem to be picking up the some of the most deprived neighbourhoods of the capital.